lzhzzzzwill/MOFh6/refer/README.md

 ## 1. Construction of meta dataset

-- Contents of this folder are for building the meta dataset
-### 1.1.
-Obtaining the original CCDC code and corresponding publication information of MOFs
-- Script: Publisher_statistics.py

-### 1.2.
-Data mining from obtained publications

 - We provide crawler scripts for data mining from the following publications

   - [American Chemical  Society (ACS)](https://solutions.acs.org/solutions/text-and-data-mining/): ACS_crawler.py